krixx646/Alx_DjangoLearnLab/advanced_features_and_security/LibraryProject/security_documentation.md

 **Explanation:**
 - `SECURE_SSL_REDIRECT`: Forces all non-HTTPS requests to be redirected to HTTPS, ensuring all communication is encrypted.
+- `SECURE_PROXY_SSL_HEADER`: Tells Django to trust the X-Forwarded-Proto header from the proxy server.
+This is essential when running behind a reverse proxy that terminates SSL, as it allows Django to determine if the original request was HTTPS.
 - `SECURE_HSTS_SECONDS`: Implements HTTP Strict Transport Security (HSTS) which tells browsers to only use HTTPS for our domain for the specified time period (1 year).
 - `SECURE_HSTS_INCLUDE_SUBDOMAINS`: Extends the HSTS policy to all subdomains, providing comprehensive protection.
 - `SECURE_HSTS_PRELOAD`: Allows the site to be included in browser preload lists, ensuring HTTPS is used even on first visit.